learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Map functions

-Now that you've working a little bit with RDDs, let's make this a little more interesting.
-Imagine you're running a hot new ecommerce startup called BuyStuff, and you're trying to track of how much it charges customers from each item sold.
+Now that you've been working a little bit with RDDs, let's make this a little more interesting.
+Imagine you're running a hot new e-commerce startup called BuyStuff, and you're trying to track of how much it charges customers from each item sold.
 In the next cell, we're going to create simulated data by multiplying the values 1-1000 be a random number from 0-1.

 ```python